 SCHOOL MEALS PROVISION

 Our hot meals are provided by Kingswood Catering.
 Parents must register and order with Kingswood Catering even if their child is receiving a meal for which payment has already been made, such as Free School Meals and Infant Free Meals.
-For full details on how to register and order meals, please use the link to Kingswood Catering:
+For full details on how to register and order meals, please see the following documents or use the link to the Kingswood Catering website:

 YOUR CHILD’S FIRST YEAR AT SCHOOL